sverma1999/Malaria_Disease_Detection/README.md

 3. Under "Code and automation" menu, open Action toggle and click "Runners"
 4. Click "New self-hosted runner" button
 5. Select the Runner image, architecture
-6. Copy each command from "Download" section
-7. Configure, Using your self-hosted runner
+6. Copy each command from Download, Configure, and Using your self-hosted runner and paste on the CLI of ec2 instance

 ## Setup github secrets: